 Note that tracks and National Parks may be closed as a result of bushfires, extremely high fire danger, or for other reasons.
 Check with NPWS before riding - no matter what I've written, tracks may be closed.
 High winds around September and October tend to bring a lot of trees down - take care!

 |Other mtb ride review sites|

 - I'm often asked about bike hire.
 There are very limited options available in the Blue Mountains - as far as I can tell, no-one rents out high end bikes, or even cheaper duallies. a typical rental bike is a basic hardtail - front suspension, 21 gears, disc brakes.
-Blue Mountain Bikes has just opened in Woodford and provide Trek hardtails for hire.
+Blue Mountain Bikes runs out of Woodford's Transit Coffee and has Trek hardtails for hire.
+And of course, coffee!
 Woodford's a good spot to start - there are a number of popular trails starting or finishing in Woodford, and many other trails within half an hour by train.

 - Don't forget that weather conditions in the mountains - and particularly the upper mountains - can change rapidly (especially in summer), and may be different to the plains.
 Be prepared.

 - Blue Mountains City Council provides access to local Katoomba and Springwood weather - and a lightning detector.
 There are also unofficial weather stations at Blaxland and Woodford.

 - Don't drink the water!
 Years of septic run off and sewage overflow means you shouldn't drink from Blue Mountains creeks.
 If you drink from a creek, boil your water, or use decontamination tablets.

 - Carry a spare tube (better still, two tubes), pump, puncture repair kit, tools and a first aid kit - especially if going into remote areas.
 I've needed all of these more than once.
 Pinchflats are common.